nayefahmad/archimedes/README.md

 - STL decomposition
 - Comparison with forecast
 - Outlier detection
 - Correlation with walking data?
+Read in data from weather API?

 ## References